tjav/upskillingquests/Security/Basics/security-basics-1.md

 ## Outcome

 Resource access: Create a Resource Group and a Service Prinipal (app registration) called `App1`.
 Create a custom role that allows the creation of VMs and VNETs in the `App1` RG for the `App1` service principal.
-DevOps tema access: Create a group in Azure AD called `App1 DevOps Team`.
+DevOps team access: Create a group in Azure AD called `App1 DevOps Team`.
 Grant Reader role for the group on the `App1` Resource Group.
 Access to the security auditors: Create a group in Azure AD called `Security Auditors`.
 Grant Security Reader rights for this group in the Azure environment
 Try to leverage scripts/templates/code for implmenting these